Homemade Fudge Brownies

 Enter your email below & we'll send it straight to your inbox.
 Plus you’ll get great new recipes from us every week!

-While there is a bit of wait time once you melt your butter and chocolate before moving on with the rest of the easy brownie recipe, I promise once you finish your first batch of scratch brownies, you’ll ditch those boxed mixes forever.
+While there is a bit of wait time once you melt your butter and chocolate before moving on with the rest of the easy recipe, I promise once you finish your first batch of scratch brownies, you’ll ditch those boxed mixes forever.

 sliced brownies sitting on a surface with parchment paper